Classifier-agnostic saliency map extraction: Training and evaluation details

-In our experiments we only use a single architecture explained in \autoref{subsec:arch}.
-We use the abbreviation CASM (classifier-agnostic saliency mapping) to denote the final model obtained using the proposed method.
-Our baseline model (Baseline) is of the same architecture and it is trained with a fixed classifier (classifier-dependent saliency mapping) realized by following thinning strategy {\bf F}.
+\paragraph{Baseline and CASM} In our experiments, we use an architecture explained in Section~\ref{subsec:arch}.
+We use the abbreviation CASM (classifier-agnostic saliency mapping) to denote the final model obtained using the proposed method (with the thinning strategy {\bf L100}).
+Our baseline model (Baseline) is of the same architecture and it is trained with a fixed classifier (classifier-dependent saliency mapping) realized by following the thinning strategy {\bf F}.